-There are also likely to be costs associated with changing AEMO's IT and settlement processes to allow for regional recovery.
-AEMO has suggested that the costs of making these changes will be around \$70,000.
+The Commission also notes that the costs of changing AEMO's IT and settlement processes to allow for regional recovery will be around \$70,000.
 The Commission considers that this cost is acceptable, given the likely benefits that will flow from regional cost recovery.
 The Commission also notes AEMO's comment that the existing procedure applicable to cost allocation for NSCAS that benefits more than one region could be applied to SRAS without adding any material complexity.

-45 provides benefits at the subnetwork level, it is likely to be complex to implement.
+The Commission also considered the possibility of sub-network level cost recovery.
+Although this approach would more closely reflect the general principle that SRAS provides benefits at the sub-network level, it is likely to be complex to implement.
 The Commission is satisfied that regional cost recovery represents a reasonable compromise between increasing the accuracy of SRAS cost allocation and associated implementation costs.